svn2github/ERIKA-Enterprise/examples/rx200/as/ASWDG_PCLK3/readme.txt

-ASWDG_PCLK1
+ASWDG_PCLK2

- Simple project to test the PCLK Clock WDG driver services using callback and standard watchdog NM interrupt without system reset.
+ Simple project to test the PCLK Clock WDG driver services using callback and standard watchdog NM interrupt and system reset.
  The compilation chain starts from the Cygwin shell with the "make" command.

 The RT-DRUID project contains the following files: